umts/pvta-multiplatform/doc/deploy/ios.md

 The latest version of XCode may involve updating to the latest macOS and reinstalling XCode.
 - XCode is probably already on your Mac.
-If not, or if you need the latest version, you can download it from [apple](https://developer.apple.com/download)
+If not, or if you need the latest version, you can download it from [apple](https://developer.apple.com/download) or the app store.

 ## Build the app
 1. General instructions can be found in the [ionic docs](https://ionicframework.com/docs/intro/deploying/).
 I'll be referring to them periodically.